icecube/icetray-public/cmake/resources/docs/pybindings.rst

 	:param Name: The base name of the Get/Set methods.

 This will define Objtype::GetX() to return a reference to GotType, where GotType is still owned by the parent object.
 This is appropriate for compound objects like vectors and maps.

+There are also trinary versions of these macros for use with BOOST_PP_SEQ_FOR_EACH:

+.. cfunction:: WRAP_GET_INTERNAL_REFERENCE(R, Class, Name)

+	Define GetName() to return an internal reference.
+Suitable for use with BOOST_PP_SEQ_FOR_EACH.

+	:param Class: The parent C++ class.
+	:param Name: The base name of the Get method.

+.. cfunction:: WRAP_GETSET_INTERNAL_REFERENCE(R, Class, Name)

+	Define GetName() and SetName().
+GetName() will return an internal reference.
+Suitable for use with BOOST_PP_SEQ_FOR_EACH.

+	:param Class: The parent C++ class.
+	:param Name: The base name of the Get/Set methods.

 Todo: finer points of return-by-value vs. reference
 ___________________________________________________